anushl9o5/openpose_ros/README.md

    ```bash
    git clone https://github.com/CMU-Perceptual-Computing-Lab/openpose.git
    ```
-2. IMPORTANT: I do not update this repository very frequently and the maintainers of OpenPose tend to change their API frequently, so I can only guarantee that it will work with certain versions of OpenPose.
+2. IMPORTANT: OpenPose tend to change their API frequently, so I can only guarantee that it will work with certain versions of OpenPose.
 Currently I have updated this ros wrapper to work with commit d78ae77.
 You can use get that version by running the following commands:
    ```bash
    cd openpose
    git checkout d78ae77